Bullets flew for 4 minutes as armed deputy waited outside Florida school

 (CNN)When Nikolas Cruz started shooting last week at Marjory Stoneman Douglas High, an armed deputy stationed at the Florida school rushed to the building.

-But instead of going inside, the officer waited outside for four minutes as the gunman killed students and faculty inside, authorities said.
+But instead of entering, the officer waited outside for four minutes as the gunman killed students and faculty inside, authorities said.

 School resource officer Scot Peterson never went in, despite taking a position on the west side of Building 12, where most of the carnage happened, Broward County Sheriff Scott Israel said Thursday.